Suspension Install & Review: Hellwig LP-35 Helper Spring

 Once the springs are installed, hook up whatever it is you’re pulling and make minor tension adjustments to the outer U-bolts to dial it in.

 Hellwig lp-35 leaf kit installedThat’s it!
 Super simple to assemble and install; the entire process took about two hours from start to finish.
-Again, I highly recommend air tools to make things easier for yourself.
+Again, I highly recommend air tools to make things more easy for yourself.

 The result – Will Adding Springs Solve My Problem?